 - When this happens, you must act quickly to protect your rights.

-A common problem for bidders occurs when the solicitation requires them to “demonstrate a clear understanding of what is necessary to meet the technical requirements of the proposal.”
+When the government is establishing a competitive range, a common problem for bidders occurs when the solicitation requires them to “demonstrate a clear understanding of what is necessary to meet the technical requirements of the proposal.”
 This leaves the agency with broad discretion that is based upon subjective review.